-The economic challenges, worldwide but also in the European Union resulting from this crisis will undoubtedly have an impact on credit losses in general, including credit losses incurred by the Group, in the coming years.
-Such credit losses may include, but may not be limited to, credit losses situated in the Group's loan portfolio.
-Please also refer to the risk factor entitled "Credit risk".
+The worldwide economic challenges resulting from this crisis undoubtedly have the largest impact on credit losses in general, including credit losses incurred by the Group, both now and in the years ahead.
+Such credit losses include, but may not be limited to, credit losses situated in our loan portfolio (please also refer to the risk factor entitled "Credit risk").

-Next to credit risk in general, the coronavirus crisis might also have a negative impact on counterparty credit risk as counterparties might be negatively impacted by this crisis, preventing them from fulfilling their financial obligations towards the Group.
+In addition to credit risk in general, the coronavirus crisis will also have a negative impact on counterparty credit risk, as certain counterparties will be adversely impacted by this crisis, preventing them from fulfilling their financial obligations towards the Group.

-The Issuer may also face potential losses stemming from financial instruments to which the Issuer is exposed via its trading and non-trading activities.
+Whilst naturally, the Issuer may also face potential losses stemming from financial instruments to which the Issuer is exposed via its trading and non-trading activities, this is currently not seen to be particularly higher as a direct consequence of the current coronavirus crisis.
 Please also refer to the risk factors entitled "Market risk in non-trading activities" and "Market risk in trading activities".

 Funding and liquidity risk also increase during a crisis as trust between financial institutions might decrease or disappear, which can influence the Group's funding capabilities in the market as well as its liquidity position.
-As at the date of this Base Prospectus the liquidity position of the Group is still solid.
+As at the date of this Base Prospectus the liquidity position of the Group remains very solid.
 Please also refer to the risk factor entitled "Liquidity risk".

-The coronavirus crisis might also affect the Group's insurance business, as pandemics/epidemics are mostly covered by the Group's insurance policies, though reinsurance cover is available for mortality risk at KBC Insurance NV.
-Please also refer to the risk factor entitled "Insurance business".
+The coronavirus crisis also affects the Group's insurance business, as pandemics/epidemics are mostly covered by the Group's insurance policies, though reinsurance cover is available for mortality risk at KBC Insurance NV.
+Please also refer to the risk factor entitled "Technical insurance risk".

-Other risks will also be impacted by the coronavirus crisis, such as operational risk, both within KBC and in third parties to which the Group has outsourced its activities.
-Other operational risks are related to business continuity management, information security and IT risk.
+Other risks are also impacted by the coronavirus crisis, such as operational risk, both within KBC and in third parties to which the Group has outsourced its activities.
+Operational risks are related to business continuity management, information security and IT risk.
 Please also refer to the risk factor entitled "Operational risks".